Cask Beer - Your Questions Answered. - Great Newsome Brewery

 Cask beer, real ale in a cask or whatever you’d like to call it has been around for many, many years and although not wholly exclusive to the UK it is not found as wide spread in other parts of the world.
 What sets it apart from many other draught beers such as filtered keg beer is that cask beer contains live yeast which when handled correctly creates a natural carbonation or secondary fermentation within the drink, and hence the smooth mouthfeel of the beer over a much more fizzy feel of a carbonated keg version.

 With a great deal of debate in the beer world about the future of cask beer, we would like to make it clear that we are proud to produce good cask beer and aim to keep brewing it for many years to come.
-So here are a few of the most common questions that customers ask us about cask beer.
+So here are a few of the most common questions that customers ask us about cask beer and how to make sure you have the best cask beer.

 What size casks do you sell your beer in?